Step 5: Fix your web browser

 Once you have backed up everything, reinstall Windows either from the disc that came with your PC, by downloading the installation image from Microsoft, or by using your PC’s factory restore option, if it has one.
 For a factory restore you typically must press a certain key on the keyboard during the boot process in order for restore procedure to initialize, and your PC should tell you what key to press in the first few seconds after you turn it on.
 It there’s no on-screen instructions consult your manual, the manufacturer, or Google.

 Always make sure that you have a real-time antivirus program running on your PC, and make sure this program is always up-to-date.
-If you don’t want to spend money on yearly subscriptions, you can choose one of the many free programs that provide adequate protection, such as Avast, AVG, Panda, or Comodo.
-You can read more about how to find the best antivirus program for your needs right here.
+If you don’t want to spend money on yearly subscriptions, you can choose one of the many free programs that provide adequate protection, such as Avira Antivirus Free Edition and Bitdefender Antivirus Free Edition.
+If you’d prefer a more robust AV program, we recommend Norton Security Premium—see our roundup of the best antivirus software for more information.

 In addition to installing traditional antivirus software, you might consider using the free OpenDNS service to help block dangerous sites.
 And if you frequent shady sites that might infect your PC with malware, consider running your web browser in sandbox mode to prevent any downloaded malware from harming your system.
 Some antivirus programs, such as Comodo, offer sandboxing features, or you can obtain them through a free third-party program such as Sandboxie.